eguru/flask-quickstart-database-admin/README.md

 # Flask Quickstart With Database And Flask Admin

-# Flask Quickstart With Database

-The Quickstart With Database project gives a quick setup to a dummy project that has a database.
+The Quickstart project provide a quick setup to a dummy project that has a database and an admin panel.
 This project only gives bare minimum code required to get started.

 For other quickstart projects, refer to the following projects: